 - In a long-term opiate replacement maintenance program

-Note: People who take buprenorphine for longer periods generally experience better outcomes.
+Note: People who take it for longer periods generally experience better outcomes.

 Treatment for Opioid Addiction